14. Interfacing compiled code (**)#

 R strings may be of different encodings; compare Section 6.1.1.
 For portability and peace of mind, it is best to preprocess the arguments to .Call using enc2utf8, which converts all strings to UTF-8[12].

-Despite being the most universal encoding, UTF-8 does not represent a single code point using a fixed number of bytes.
+Despite being the most universal encoding, UTF-8 does not represent each code point using a fixed number of bytes.
 For instance, computing the string length requires iterating over all its elements.
 For CHARSXPs, C::XLENGTH returns the number of bytes, not including the trailing 0.

 It is thus best to leave the processing of strings to the dedicated libraries, e.g., ICU or rely on functions from the stringi package [27] at the R level.